heshan007/Jam_Bottle_Detector/README.md

 ## Weights

-- Weights for the model used in detecting is given in the file `weights_500_2000000_60`.
+- Weights for the model used in detecting is given in the file `weights_500_2000000_60` (Not included here).
+- Copy the weights file to the directory of the notebook.
 - This is loaded in to the model when you run the notebook.